-Utilizing Microsoft’s latest partner release of the 2019 Security Intelligence Report, a report put together to inform Microsoft and Office365 Partners of the latest threat-analytics to hit the landscape.
+Microsoft’s latest partner release of the 2019 Security Intelligence Report was put together to inform Microsoft and Office365 Partners of the latest threat analytics to hit the landscape.
 Of the 470 billion emails analyzed, the year-to-date trend was well over 250% since its last publication in 2018.
-As phishing attacks continue to trend upwards, attackers are beginning to leverage more sneaky tactics to accomplish their end goal, including blackmail, extortion and worst of all, data corruption.
+As phishing attacks continue to trend upwards, attackers are beginning to leverage more sneaky tactics to accomplish their end goal, including blackmail, extortion, and worst of all, data corruption.

 - Phishing – 2.7 Million phishing attacks occur monthly, a 400% increase since we’ve been tracking these states in 2017.

 - Content is King – 196 Million instances of “malicious content” including websites, malicious scripts, and malvertising we all found on some of the most well-known websites this year.

 - Botnets – 32 Million botnet callbacks were performed and blocked on average each month since 2018